 In 2012, Château Sansonnet joined the tight circle of Saint-Emilion's Grans Crus Classés.
 This distinction was a reward for constant, hard and close work carried out on the vines with a continuous concern for quality.

 With her PhD in Pharmacy, Marie-Bénédicte Lefévère, took over the management of the estate in 2009.
 It was as a child in the cellars of family properties in Pomerol and Saint-Emilion, that she was first exposed to the wine culture that was to become her passion.

-With high ambitions for her wine production and a love of the estate, Marie-Bénédicte is intent on restoring Sansonnet to its rightful top wine status.
+With high ambitions for her wine production and a love of the estate, Marie-Bénédicte is intent to raise the estate to the top of the appellation.